 Step 6: Food Photography Basics

-Of course you can buy some stock images, and here is our favorite site for affordable purchasing is: Photodune.com.
+Of course you can buy some stock images, and here is my favorite site for affordable purchasing is: Photodune.com.

 But a food blog or site by nature requires mostly original photography so you will need equipment and to learn a few basics.
 I have some suggestions on both.